 what will they be looking for?
 Ans.
 Often quite different things.

+Put yourself in the position of potential readers.
 There are several ways to emulate the reader:

 ask a friend or colleague unfamiliar with the research or the content of the article to read it and give feedback.
 They will represent the reader.